Softy107/PFAviz-KeyVisualiser/README.md

-# PianoFromAbove
+# PFAviz : KeyVisualiser

-Welcome to my viz branch.
-This includes all the changes of upstream's viz branch, but with other hacky tweaks included!

-This is currently (much) faster than upstream viz.
+Welcome to this PFAviz branch.
+This mod alteres the base visualiser from PFA and changes it to look like the KeyVisualiser skin for UMP.
+It also contains more customization that upstream PFAviz, and customization for the visualiser it self.
+I could not find a download or the creator of the original skin, once I do I will credit them here

 ## How to build

 * Clone this repo
-* Download and install Visual Studio 2019
+* Download and install Visual Studio 2019 or newer
   * Make sure to install the Clang compiler and tools, too
 * Download and install Direct X SDK
 * Retarget project to your installed Windows SDK version